secoats/secoats.github.io/_posts/2020-12-08-ethernet_sniffer.md

     return header + data
 ```

-Most of the time you will have to recalculate the header checksums though.
+Most of the time you will have to recalculate the header checksums though, if you change any of the headers or payloads.

-You can use this as the basis of a Spoofing attack (e.g. ARP spoofing).
+You can use this as the basis for a Spoofing attack (e.g. [ARP spoofing](https://en.wikipedia.org/wiki/ARP_spoofing)).

 ### Silent Profiling